ronaldocaldas/ronaldocaldas/README.md

 I'm a Senior Backend Developer with over 12 years of experience designing and building robust, scalable and resilient systems using Java and the Spring ecosystem.

 💼 **Professional Background**
-I’ve worked on large-scale projects in both the public and private sectors — including international experience in a UK-based company, where all communication was 100% in English.
+I’ve worked on large-scale projects in both the public and private sectors including international experience in a UK-based company.
 I specialize in creating clean and efficient RESTful APIs, with strong experience in:

 - Java 8–17